abonfo/hugo-bootstrap-carousel-lightbox-shortcode/README.md

 - [x] Add wrap bootstrap carousel option as shortcode parameter.
 - [x] Add dark bootstrap carousel option as shortcode parameter.
 - [ ] Add resize option parameter to dynamically set the image size (this can break EXIF metadata), or use other methods for scaling the images.
-- [ ] Add shortcode parameter to fetch a specific EXIF field, or fallback to image filename for non-jpeg images, or other source for captions.
+- [x] Add shortcode parameter to fetch a specific EXIF field, or fallback to image filename ~~for non-jpeg images, or other source for captions~~.
 - [ ] Add EXIF caption to lightbox pulled from jpeg metadata.
 - [x] Add parameters and conditional functions to show or hide the `controls` in the carousel.
 - [x] Add parameters and conditional functions to show or hide the `indicators` in the carousel.